AngryCarrot789/PicNetStudio/README.md

 - Customisable UI, something similar to PixiEditor or C4D
 - Multiple editor windows open per instance, tabs movable between windows

+The canvas can be exported by pressing CTRL+E

 ## Preview so far
 ![](PicNetStudio.Avalonia_2024-11-10_21.17.27.png)